chimera-linux/cports/Packaging.md

 like `aarch64-linux-musl-foo`.

-Additionally, these tools are also exported into the environment with their host values, as `BUILD_CC`, `BUILD_LD` and so on.
-This is to ensure that project build systems can utilize both host and target toolchains where appropriate.
+Additionally, these tools are also exported into the environment with their host values, as `BUILD_CC`, `BUILD_LD` and so on, as well as GNU-style `CC_FOR_BUILD. and the likes This is to ensure that project build systems can utilize both host and target toolchains where appropriate.

 Tool flags have a bit more elaborate handling.
 Similarly to tools they are also exported into the environment by their names, including for